Two Decades Behind

-- Played with in Napoleon Dynamite: While the movie is stated to be set in 2004 (present-day at the time of shooting), almost every character's fashion sense seems to be stuck in the eighties or even seventies, Napoleon uses his trusty Walkman to great effect, a fair deal of 80s music is heard (Alphaville's "Forever Young", Cyndi Lauper's "Time after Time" etc.) and cordless phones (not to mention cellphones) are absent.
+- Played with in Napoleon Dynamite: While the movie is stated to be set in 2004 (present-day at the time of shooting), almost every character's fashion sense seems to be stuck in the eighties or even seventies, Napoleon uses his trusty Walkman to great effect, a fair deal of 80s music is heard (Alphaville's "Forever Young", Cyndi Lauper's "Time After Time" etc.) and cordless phones (not to mention cellphones) are absent.
 Clearly overlaps with Anachronism Stew, since Kip is stated to chat online with "chicks" via a 90s style dial-up connection (as pointed out by Uncle Rico) on a computer which uses floppy disks as a storage medium and Summer uses a Backstreet Boys song to accompany her election skit.
 When the film's writers were asked when the story was set, they replied: "Idaho."

 - In Twilight, it appears that Bella lives in the early nineties where they don't have pop-up blockers yet.
 Justified, since she is also supposed to live in the town where time stood still and is implied to be Hopeless with Tech.
 And the clothing, especially Bella's, likewise seems to be 90s-era Grunge.
 Though that might not be very surprising, considering it's set in some podunk town in Washington state, which is where the whole Grunge scene got kick-started.

 - The Venus Prime series was first released in the late 90s and is set maybe 200 years into the future... but its vision of the future is based on the technology and political realities of the 80s, when Paul Preuss began working on a text-game adaptation of Arthur C. Clarke's Catching Strain that never got off the ground (the script from that game became the basis for the first novel.)

 - Spoofed with the Robin Sparkles videos in How I Met Your Mother, which were supposedly from the mid-1990s but look as if they were made in 1986.
-Robin explains that "The Eighties didn't come to Canada until 1993."
+Robin explains that "The '80s didn't come to Canada until 1993."

-- Camden in My Name Is Earl seems to be stuck in the late 80's or early 90's, even though that time was at least 10-15 years before the start of the series.
+- Camden in My Name Is Earl seems to be stuck in the late '80s or early '90s, even though that time was at least 10-15 years before the start of the series.

-- Many family sitcoms, well into the early-90's (case in point: just about any TGIF show on ABC), continued to play into cultural tropes and stereotypes that were more-or-less obsolete by then.
-Such as the old "rock and roll teenager versus bitter/culturally-unaware parent" conflict of the '60s and early-'70s (see also Rock: It's Your Decision, above).
-By the early 90's, most real life children had baby boomer parents who were every bit as "rockin'!" as they were.
+- Many family sitcoms, well into the early-'90s (case in point: just about any TGIF show on ABC), continued to play into cultural tropes and stereotypes that were more-or-less obsolete by then.
+Such as the old "rock and roll teenager versus bitter/culturally unaware parent" conflict of the '60s and early-'70s (see also Rock: It's Your Decision, above).
+By the early '90s, most real-life children had baby boomer parents who were every bit as "rockin'!" as they were.
 And from the 2000s onward, Baby Boomers were old enough to be grandparents — which meant the new "timely" generation clash was to give the teenager Amazingly Embarrassing Hippie Parents.

-- This actually got a Lampshade on Full House, of all places.
-In one episode Danny said he wanted to impress DJ and her schoolmates by performing The Who's "My Generation," which he described as an anthem of teenage rebellion.
-Jesse agreed, and then pointed out that it was also a teenage rebellion song in the 60s.
+- This actually got a lampshade on Full House, of all places.
+In one episode Danny said he wanted to impress DJ and her schoolmates by performing The Who's "My Generation", which he described as an anthem of teenage rebellion.
+Jesse agreed, and then pointed out that it was also a teenage rebellion song in the '60s.

 - Done intentionally in Flight of the Conchords, where all the media from New Zealand is several decades behind the times.
 Their technology is also several decades out of date, to the point that they are currently running TV ads for "the telephone."

-- Meta Guy Abed on Community makes non-stop 80's references, with some stretching back from the late 70's and occasionally forward into the early 90's.
-This is despite Abed being in his early/mid 20's, and as such his reference pool should be mostly from works in the late 90's onwards.
-The real reason is that the creator of the show Dan Harmon was born in 1973 and thus his reference pool is mostly works from the 80's.
-The best example of this is that Abed has an encyclopaedic knowledge of Who's the Boss?, despite the fact that the show would have started before Abed was born, and finished before Abed would have started pre-school.
+- Meta Guy Abed on Community makes non-stop '80s references, with some stretching back from the late '70s and occasionally forward into the early '90s.
+This is despite Abed being in his early/mid twenties, and as such his reference pool should be mostly from works in the late '90s onwards.
+The real reason is that the creator of the show Dan Harmon was born in 1973 and thus his reference pool is mostly works from the '80s.
+The best example of this is that Abed has an encyclopaedic knowledge of Whos The Boss, despite the fact that the show would have started before Abed was born, and finished before Abed would have started pre-school.
 The show has lampshaded the oddity of Abed's reference pool but it still stands out as unusual.
 But not too unusual.
 The '90s, particularly early on, was the height of cable TV and reruns, and so many kids in the '90s found themselves watching shows that hadn't aired new episodes since 1989, to the point where someone who was born in '92 could easily be familiar with Who's the Boss.
 Add to that the fact that Abed is TV Tropes on wheels, and it holds up that as a kid he could have gone out of his way to watch shows whether they were new or not.

 - The Dowager Countess in Downton Abbey seems to dress this way... that is, one or two decades behind the show's 1910s setting.
 When the second series wraps up at the brink of the Roaring Twenties (with Lady Mary mentioning "the boy's haircuts they're wearing in Paris"), the Dowager is finally catching up to the fashions from the beginning of the show (in 1912).

 - Played with on Chuck.
-Casey keeps a photograph of Ronald Reagan in his apartment which he salutes at every opportunity (though it's also a bit of Actor Allusion, as actor Adam Baldwin actually is a huge fan of President Reagan's in Real Life), to the point where Beckman reminds him that "the 80s are over."
-Most of the references to music, television, films and video games are also centered around the period from the late-70s to early-90s, during the time in which the characters (and the actors and the show-runners) grew up.
+Casey keeps a photograph of Ronald Reagan in his apartment which he salutes at every opportunity (though it's also a bit of Actor Allusion, as actor Adam Baldwin actually is a huge fan of President Reagan's in Real Life), to the point where Beckman reminds him that "the '80s are over."
+Most of the references to music, television, films and video games are also centered around the period from the late-'70s to early-'90s, during the time in which the characters (and the actors and the show-runners) grew up.